 The fund is unique because, regardless of the fact that investment managers have chosen to include only 36 stocks in the fund’s holdings, the Red Oak Technology Select Fund still does a great job of balancing out large and well-known cornerstones of the technology industry with innovative and more agile smaller stocks.

-This mutual fund has an expense ratio of 0.97%, which is slightly lower than average for a fund of this type.
+This mutual fund has an expense ratio of 0.97%, which is slightly lower than the average for a fund of this type.
 However, due to a lack of diversification, the fund is riskier than others; it’s a better choice for younger investors and those with a higher tolerance for loss and sudden movements.

 3. BlackRock Technology Opportunities Fund (BGSIX)